reginaflores/ccLab_OF/README.md

 ###Projection Mapping with Kinect

 This project is made for use in a performance piece.
-A dancer moves in the line of sight of the Kinect and color is projected
+A dancer moves in the line of sight of the Kinect and a colored outline of the dancers body is projected on the wall.
+Balls fall from the ceiling and the dancer is able to interact with the balls.

 Note: It will not run unless you have a kinect and a projector set up.